kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

-# Kubeadm on AWS EC2
+# Installing Kubernetes the kubeadm way on AWS EC2

+Updated March 2024

 This guide shows how to install a 3 node kubeadm cluster on AWS EC2 instances.
 If using the KodeKloud AWS Playground environment, please ensure you have selected region `us-east-1` (N. Virginia) from the region selection at the top right of the AWS console.
 To maintain compatibility with the playground permissions, we will use the following EC2 instance configuration.